learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 ![demonstration of un-commenting step two][three-pillars-example-comment-step-two]

+Once you've uncommented out the code and refreshed the page, try clicking one of the "Like" buttons again.
+You'll see that it's still not working.
+That's because we've uncommented the code that mocks our communication with the server, but we haven't yet told JavaScript to listen for the "click" event.

 ### Cause a Change to Given Code So That Event Listening Has an Effect

-Now, find Step 3 in the commented code.
+Find Step 3 in the commented code.
 It's time to bring in the second pillar,
 events:

 ![demonstration of un-commenting step three][three-pillars-example-comment-step-three]

-We've activated all the parts of our code that stitch in the three pillars of front-end web programming.
+We've activated all the parts of our code that stitch together the three pillars of front-end web programming.
 Let's go back to your browser and see what Simple Liker looks like in action.
+You should now be able to like and unlike each post.

 ![working example of favoriting a post][three-pillars-example-working]

 ## Conclusion

 We're starting to see how the pieces work together now!
-Now we're ready to dive into the individual pillars and learn more about how each one functions.
-First, we take on manipulating the DOM.
+Which means we're ready to dive into the individual pillars and learn more about how each one functions.
+We'll start by reviewing how to manipulate the DOM.

 [three-pillars-example-working]: https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-stitching-together-the-three-pillars/three-pillars-02.gif
 [three-pillars-example-not-working]: https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-stitching-together-the-three-pillars/three-pillars-01.gif